 If you or your partner can snore like a freight train, chances are neither of you are sleeping very well.
 You owe it to yourself and your relationship to quiet those Z’s.
 There are all kinds of products that promise to help, but Nora, a smart snoring solution, claims to be a cut above the rest.
 (At the very least, it doesn’t include funny looking tubes and masks.)

-The system includes a wireless mic, which sits on the snorer’s nightstand, an air pump, and inflatable device that goes under the pillow.
+The system includes a wireless mic, which sits on the snorer’s nightstand, an air pump, and an inflatable device that goes under the pillow.
 When you start snoring, Nora gently moves your head so you stop before your partner wakes up.
 The slight movement in your head stimulates your neck and throat muscles and opens the airway so you can breathe again.

 Keeping the temperature just right

 Some people like to stay warm in bed.
 Others spend the whole night wandering to whichever part of the bed is cool at the moment.
-The temperature you sleep at isn’t just a matter of comfort; it’s important for your body, which lowers its temperature while asleep.
+The temperature you sleep at isn’t just a matter of comfort; it’s important for your body, as your temperature naturally drops while you’re asleep.
 The human body sleeps best when the temperature is between 60 and 67 degrees Fahrenheit, according to the Cleveland Clinic, but aside from checking the thermostat before you go to bed, what can you do?
 You could try replacing your old-fashioned comforter with a smart duvet.
 Specifically, the Smartduvet.
 Nestled between the duvet and the cover is a thin layer through which air can flow.
-The Smartduvet pumps air through this layer to achieve whatever temperature the user sets, as well as, amazingly enough, restoring the duvet to a flat state so you don’t need to make the bed after you get up.
+The pumps air through this layer to achieve whatever temperature the user sets, as well as, amazingly enough, restoring the duvet to a flat state so you don’t need to make the bed after you get up.

 The big sleep-tracking finish